aws-amplify/docs/cli-toolchain/graphql.md

 #### Alternative Definition

-Although the above definition is the recommended way to create relationships since it gives you control over how the connections are made and what secondary indices are created, there is an alternative, older parameterization of `@connection` that is still functional.
-(Anything that could be done with this old parameterization can now be done with the new parameterization).
+The above definition is the recommended way to create relationships between model types in your API.
+This involves defining index structures using `@key` and connection resolvers using `@connection`.
+There is an older parameterization of @connection that creates indices and connection resolvers that is still functional for backwards compatibility reasons.
+It is recommended to use @key and the new @connection via the fields argument because it gives you more control and can do everything that the old @connection can do.

 ```
 directive @connection(name: String, keyField: String, sortField: String) on FIELD_DEFINITION
 ```

-This mostly still exists for backward compatibility purposes for users who have previously used this parameterization of `@connection` in their schemas.
-This parameterization is not compatible with `@key`, so you cannot choose a specific key to use for your connections.
-Moreover, you cannot choose what fields will store information about connected objects.
+This parameterization is not compatible with `@key`.
+See the parameterization above to use @connection with indexes created by @key.

 #### Usage